Lung Cancer Biomarkers

 Predictive vs Prognostic Lung Biomarkers

+Medical professionals, in collaboration with artificial intelligence, are making significant progress in detecting lung cancer through the identification of biomarkers.
 Prognostic biomarkers present doctors and their patients with information about which cancer outcomes are likely or unlikely to occur.
 On the other hand, a predictive biomarker provides information about treatments and their benefits.
 Predictive biomarkers go hand in hand with personalized (precision) medicine, as doctors can tailor a patient’s treatment plan.
 Precision medicine utilizes biomarker tests to select the lung cancer treatments most likely to work while sparing patients from unhelpful treatments.

-Why Biomarkers are so Important to Lung Disease
+Why Biomarkers Are So Important to Lung Disease?